Vyral/base-template/_posts/2021-03-24-the-recast-option-your-friend-in-this-crazy-market.md

 1:28 — Why contingent offers are often given lower priority

-2:05 — The net equity from your home sale can be applied toward your new house; One Trust will then recast your principal and interest payment<br>&nbsp;<br>3:00 — How a recast significantly bolsters your offer
+2:05 — The net equity from your home sale can be applied toward your new house; One Trust will then recast your principal and interest payment

+3:00 — How a recast significantly bolsters your offer

 4:03 — Will you get saddled with two separate mortgage payments?